 Dwarf Hinoki Cypress (Chamaecyparis obtusa ‘Nana Gracilis’)

 Though the deer absolutely adore feasting on the green foliage of this shrub, I won’t garden without it.
 I have two, and both are covered with a layer of deer netting year-round.
 I find them to be the finest of the low growing shrubs for the front of the house because their deep green, fan-shaped foliage is so distinctive.
 An Asian native, dwarf Hinoki cypress are very slow growing.
 It takes 10 to 15 years for them to reach their maximum height of 6 feet.
 Plant this foundation plant in full to partial sun and avoid waterlogged soils.
 The straight species grows very tall, so be sure to seek out the dwarf form.
-It’s quite winter hardy, down to about -30°F.
+It’s quite winter hardy, down to about -30°F. Here’s our full article on how to grow a dwarf Hinoki cypress.

 Round Arborvitae (Thuja occidentalis varieties)